 Gossiping and backbiting are toxic, even if you’re not the subject.
 Sometimes, malicious coworkers will speak badly about other people to you so that they can say you were participating.
 You don’t have to say a word, and they will still say that you said or did such and such a thing.

-Be careful and keep in mind that gossippers talk about everyone.
+Be careful and keep in mind that gossipers talk about everyone.
 Imagine the horrible things they say about you if you hear them speak negatively about someone who has been there for a while.

 19. Your Coworkers Socially Undermine You